gbdev/pandocs/content/MBC1.md

 In mode 0, the 2-bit secondary banking register can only affect the 4000-7FFF banked ROM area.
-If the cart is a "small ROM"/"large RAM" cart (<1 MB ROM, > 8 KiB RAM) then 4000-7FFF is unaffected by this register anyway, so the practical effect is that RAM banking is disabled and A000-BFFF is locked to only be able to access bank 0 of RAM, with the 2-bit secondary banking register entirely ignored.
+If the cart is a "small ROM"/"large RAM" cart (<1 MiB ROM, > 8 KiB RAM) then 4000-7FFF is unaffected by this register anyway, so the practical effect is that RAM banking is disabled and A000-BFFF is locked to only be able to access bank 0 of RAM, with the 2-bit secondary banking register entirely ignored.